kylew239/kylew239.github.io/_portfolio/robotic_manipulation.md

 7. Open the gripper
 8. Move the gripper back to the “standoff” configuration

-These 8 trajectories were generated using the [Modern Robotics Library](https://github.com/NxRLab/ModernRobotics), specifically the ScrewTrajectory() function.
+These 8 trajectories were generated using the Modern Robotics Library [1], specifically the ScrewTrajectory() function.

 ## Custom Classes